Developer: Avalanche Studios

 Release Date: 10/26/2011

 Also Available On

-There is a lot of fun to be had here with destructible environments, and four player co-op which makes the game easier and more fun.
+There is a lot of fun to be had here with destructible environments, and a four-player co-op which makes the game easier and more fun.
 The upgrades are disappointing because you can only equip four at a time and this leaves a lot of useful upgrades unused.
-There are only 7 missions so you will beat the game in less than 5 hours, but most people probably won’t go through again due to the difficulty and repetitive nature of the whole game.
-Twin stick shooters should pick this up and rejoice, but don’t expect it to change the genre.
+There are only 7 missions so you will beat the game in less than 5 hours, but most people probably won’t go through it again due to the difficulty and repetitive nature of the whole game.
+Twin-stick shooters should pick this up and rejoice, but don’t expect it to change the genre.